Czirion/mycobacterium2022/README.md

 ## Download of genome assemblies

 The first step is to **download genomes** in bulk from the NCBI using the `ncbi-genome-download` software using the following code:
+:zap:
 ~~~
 ncbi-genome-download -P -r 3 -p 8 -m assembly_metadata.tsv -F "fasta,genbank" --genera "Mycobacterium tuberculosis" bacteria
 ~~~